freenas/freenas-docs/userguide/jails.rst

    *epair1a*, and
    *epair2a.* The physical interface
    *em0* will be added to the bridge, as well as each epair device.
-   The other half of the epair will be placed inside the jail and will be assigned the IP address specified for that jail.
-The bridge interface will be assigned an alias of the default gateway for that jail, if configured, or the bridge IP, if configured; either is correct.
+   The other half of the epair is placed inside the jail and is assigned the IP address specified for that jail.
+The bridge interface is assigned an alias of the default gateway for that jail or the bridge IP, if configured; either is correct.

-   The only time an IP address and mask are required for the bridge is when the jail will be on a different network than the %brand% system.
-For example, if the %brand% system is on the *10.0.0.0/24* network and the jail will be on the *192.168.0.0/24* network, set the :guilabel:`IPv4 bridge address` and :guilabel:`IPv4 bridge netmask` fields for the jail.

-If both the :guilabel:`VIMAGE` and :guilabel:`NAT` boxes are unchecked, the jail must be configured with an IP address within the same network as the interface it is bound to, and that address will be assigned as an alias on that interface.
-To use a :guilabel:`VIMAGE` jail on the same subnet, uncheck :guilabel:`NAT` and configure an IP address within the same network.
-In both of these cases, configure only an IP address and do not configure a bridge or a gateway address.

-After making selections, click the :guilabel:`OK` button.
-The jail is created and added to the :guilabel:`Jails` tab as well as in the tree menu under :guilabel:`Jails`.
-Jails start automatically.
-To prevent this, uncheck the :guilabel:`Autostart` box.

-The first time a jail is added or used as a template, the GUI automatically downloads the necessary components from the internet.
-A progress bar indicates the status of the download and provides an estimated time for the process to complete.
-If it is unable to connect to the internet, jail creation fails.

-#ifdef freenas
-.. warning:: Failure to download is often caused by the default gateway not being set, preventing internet access.
-See the Network :ref:`Global Configuration` section for information on setting the default gateway.
-#endif freenas

-After the first jail is created or a template has been used, subsequent jails will be added very quickly because the downloaded base for creating the jail has been saved to the :guilabel:`Jail Root`.

 .. _Managing Jails: